 It’s great over chocolate cake or brownies, over vanilla or chocolate ice cream, scrumptious on pancakes or waffles and even biscuits.
 Pound cakes are a must to try it own and even plain cheesecake, wow!

 I keep a bag of frozen berries in the freezer so that I can make this spur of the moment if need be.
 There are only four ingredients and you can have it ready in just under 10 minutes.
 I use berries, sugar, cornstarch and water in this sauce.
 The biggest thing to remember when making this is constantly whisked the berries and sugar so they won’t scorch.
 Also, the longer you cook it the thicker it’ll get, so be careful not to cook it too long.
 I mean, it’s not like making candy or caramel when the timing is everything so I’m pretty sure you’ll be okay but remember it does get thicker as it cools.

 Raspberry Sauce Recipe

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box Go to your saved recipes

 - 2 cups raspberries fresh or frozen

 - 2 Tablespoon water

 - Add cornstarch mixture to raspberries and whisk to combine.
-Boil and continue boiling 3 to 5 minutes or until sauce is as thick as you like.
+Boil and continue boiling 3 to 5 minutes or until the sauce is as thick as you like.
 Set aside to cool.
-Sauce will thicken as it cools.
+The sauce will thicken as it cools.